Everything you need to know about the obligation to issue receipts

 Whether gastronomy, provision of services, hotel sector or retail: In general, the obligation to issue a receipt affects every merchant who has an electronic POS system.
 Thus, the regulation shakes up the everyday routines of many businesses.

-You want to know more about how your own business can comply the obligation to issue receipts?
+Do you want to know more about how your own business can comply with the obligation to issue receipts?

 Who is affected by the obligation?

 Which POS complies with the obligation?